-For a long time there was speculation as to whether and when Tesla Matrix LED would finally be introduced as a headlamp technology - now the time has come.
+There has long been speculation as to whether and when Tesla will finally introduce Matrix LED as a headlight technology - now the time has come.
 But while all Tesla Model Ys will receive Matrix LED, only newer Model S and X vehicles will benefit from the upgrade.
-In a similar vein, Matrix LED is only available for newer models of the Tesla Model 3.
+Similarly, Matrix LED is also only available for newer Tesla Model 3s.

 Is your Tesla among the recipients of the new technology?
-And what is "Matrix LED" actually about?
+And what does "Matrix LED" actually mean?
 Find out here!

 Tesla Matrix LED - what it's all about

 Matrix LED is a technology that aims to use the high beam of the headlights continuously when driving at night without dazzling other road users.
-This is possible because the cone of light is generated by a matrix of numerous small LEDs - pixels.
+This is possible because the light cone is generated by a matrix of numerous small LEDs - pixels.

-If another vehicle is now in the light cone, the relevant pixels of the matrix are simply switched off.
+If another vehicle is detected in the light cone, the relevant pixels in the matrix are simply switched off.
 This means that the oncoming driver is not dazzled, while the rest of the surroundings continue to be illuminated with full beam power.

 Tesla Matrix LED software update

-This is how Matrix LED brings Tesla back into line with the competition without much effort.
+In this way, Matrix LED brings Tesla back into line with the competition without any major effort.
 There is not even a surcharge for customers - another unique selling point of the Americans.
-If you now want to activate Matrix LED, you can do this in the settings under Lighting - Adaptive high beam.
+Anyone who wants to activate Matrix LED can do so in the settings under Lighting - Adaptive High Beam .

 Tesla Model Y Matrix LED and Tesla Model 3 Matrix LED: Which cars will get the upgrade?

 Tesla had announced Matrix LED 2023 towards the end of the year.
-As planned, Highland Matrix LED was first introduced in the Tesla Model 3, but other models quickly followed.
-Since March 2024, the corresponding update with the identifier "2024.8" available for the following vehicles:
+As planned, Matrix LED was then first introduced in the Tesla Model 3 Highland, but other models were quickly added.
+Since March 2024, the corresponding update with the identifier "2024.8" has been available for the following vehicles:

 Younger Model 3 and Tesla Model Y Matrix LED 2023, 2022, 2021

 The Model Y is the lucky winner of the Matrix LED update.
-Without exception, all vehicles of this type are qualified for the new technology.
+Without exception, all vehicles of the model are qualified for the new technology.

-For the Model 3, compatibility will begin in December 2020, for the Long Range version a little later.
-Here it is important to check whether the correct headlights are installed; these can be recognized by a lens installed towards the edge.
+For the Model 3 , compatibility will begin in December 2020, for the Long Range version a little later.
+Here it depends on whether the correct headlights are installed; these can be recognized by a lens installed towards the edge.

-The Tesla Model S matrix LED activation also depends on the installed hardware.
-Matrix LED suitability is expected from 2022 onwards.
+The Tesla Model S Matrix LED activation also depends on the hardware installed.
+Matrix LED suitability can be expected here from model year 2022 onwards.

 Tesla Model 3 Matrix LED retrofit